over-light/proxima/README.md

 similarly to the _longest chain rule_ in PoW blockchains.
 Consensus in Proxima is _probabilistic_, i.e., the finality is non-deterministic and subjective.
 Hence, **cooperative consensus**

-The profit-and-consensus-seeking behavior is facilitated by enforcing purposefully designed UTXO transaction validity constraints.
-The only prerequisite is liquidity of the token (i.e. market price of it).
-Thus, the participation of token holders in the network is completely permissionless by nature.

-Proxima distributed ledger does not require special categories of miners, validators, committees, or staking, with their functions, trust assumptions, and variety of interests.

-In the proposed architecture, participants do not need knowledge about the global state of the system or the total order of ledger updates.
-The setup allows achieving high throughput and scalability alongside low transaction costs, while preserving key aspects of decentralization, open participation, and asynchronicity found in Bitcoin and other proof-of-work blockchains, but without unsustainable energy consumption.

-Sybil protection is achieved similarly to proof-of-stake blockchains, using tokens native to the ledger, yet the architecture operates in a multi-leader manner, without block proposers, committee selection, and staking.

 Currently, the project is in an **ongoing development stage**.

 The repository contains a testnet version of the Proxima node.
 It is intended for experimental research and development.